 Each of the Seven Seas Voyager cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Seven Seas Voyager staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 Seven Seas Voyager (built 2003, last refurbished in 2016) is the newest of the three RSSC Regent ships - together with Mariner, Navigator, and Explorer.
 The Regent Voyager was the world’s second 100% “balcony suites” cruise vessel – after her sister Mariner.
 And also for the second time the Regent Seven Seas line introduced on Voyager the “Le Cordon Bleu” gourmet cuisine in the “Signatures” restaurant.
 The Regent luxury ship Seven Seas Voyager, just like the other two fleet mates, provides all-inclusive cruising experience featuring top-class amenities, exotic ports of call along the itinerary and 100% complimentary food and drinks (alcohol included).

 Regent Seven Seas Voyager cruise ship deck plan has a total of 353 staterooms (all suites) for 706 passengers (max capacity is 777 guests), served by 450 crew/staff.
 The ship has 9 passenger accessible decks, 4 restaurants, 9 lounges and bars, 1 swimming pool, 2 Jacuzzis (outdoor whirlpool hot tubs), 7 elevators (including 2 panoramic lifts).

 Concierge- and self-service laundry facilities are located on cabin decks 6-7-8-9-10.

 Seven Seas Voyager deck plan changes 2016 refurbishment review

-The list of deck plan changes after the 2016 drydock refurbishment (25-day project, October 23 - November 9, done in Marseille France) include:
+The list of deck plan changes after ship's 2016 drydock refurbishment (25-day project, October 23 - November 9, done in Marseille France) include:

 - All cruise accommodations in the categories Penthouse, Concierge and Deluxe were decorated anew and received new furniture (including on the balcony), curtains, plush carpeting, wall coverings, lighting, Elite Slumber Beds, marble-accented bathrooms, also new original artworks in the sitting area.